xunker/middleman-target/README.md

     <p>
       <%# NOTE: target?() is a shorthand alias for build_target_is?() %>
-      <% if build_target_is?(:foo) %>
+      <% if build_target_is?(:ios) %>
-        Foo specific stuff.
+        iOS specific stuff.
-      <% elsif target?(:bar) %>
+      <% elsif target?(:android) %>
-        Bar specific stuff.
+        Android specific stuff.
       <% else %>
         The build target <%= build_target %> has no special needs.
       <% end %>
     </p>

-Output when run with a build target of 'foo':
+Output when run with a build target of 'ios':

-    Foo specific stuff.
+    iOS specific stuff.

-..'bar':
+..'Android':

-    Bar specific stuff.
+    Android specific stuff.

-..anything else ('baz' in this case):
+..anything else ('blackberry' in this case):

-    The build target baz has no special needs.
+    The build target blackberry has no special needs.

 ## Less simple using build target maps: